keone/crypto-reading-list/MEV.md

+_Not financial or legal advice.
+Please contact [crypto-research@jumptrading.com](crypto-research@jumptrading.com) for suggestions or to report errors._

 # MEV

 MEV is a measure of the profit a block producer (miner, validator, etc) can make due to their ability to